Rodrique Wright: UTSA

 Wright, a former All-America defensive lineman at Texas, came to San Antonio from East Carolina, where he was the Pirates’ defensive line coach for the 2018 season.

 Wright, who will continue to oversee the defensive line in 2021, played a key role on the defensive staff in 2020, including helping to coordinate the defense during the last two months of the campaign.
-The Roadrunners finished with a 7-5 record, a second-place finish in Conference USA’s West Division with a 5-2 mark and an appearance in the SERVPRO First Responder Bowl.
+The Roadrunners finished with a 7–5 record, a second-place finish in Conference USA's West Division with a 5–2 mark and an appearance in the SERVPRO First Responder Bowl.
 UTSA led C-USA in sacks (25), tackles for loss (85), interceptions (11), takeaways (19) and turnover margin (+7).
 In fact, the Roadrunners ranked in the top 30 nationally in five categories — 19th in turnovers gained, 23rd in passes intercepted, 25th in fumbles recovered (8), 26th in turnover margin and 29th in tackles for loss per game (7.1).

 Three of his defensive linemen — Lorenzo Dantzler, Jaylon Haynes and Brandon Matterson — earned honorable mention all-conference recognition, while Christian Clayton was named to the 2020 C-USA All-Freshman Team.

 Rod Wright is in his third season as a member of UTSA's defensive coaching staff.
 He was promoted to co-defensive coordinator in January 2021 after serving as run game coordinator and defensive line coach in 2020.
 Prior to that, he coached the Roadrunners' d-line during the 2019 campaign.

+Miami

+On March 3, 2022, Wright was hired as the defensive end coach at the University of Miami under head coach Mario Cristobal.